xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

           Figure 9: A mouth state with a fix entry recipe R(x,a).

 Every undetermined entry has its origin in a mouth state that is unable to perform interference.
-Every determined entry has its origin either in the initial state, or a mouth state that performed interference.
+Every determined entry has its origin in a spring or a mouth state that performed interference.
 Interference happens only if all entries are determined.
-Thus, any mouth state that performs interference finally has its roots in the initial state.
-As a consequence, the following statement can be made.
+Thus, any mouth state that performs interference finally has its roots in a spring.
+As a consequence, the following statement can be made. i<review the logic! initial state = spring? no>

 STATEMENT:

-   A dead-lock states can only reached by a path that guides through a horizon state.
+   A dead-lock state can only reached by a path that guides through a horizon state.

 In other words, the horizon states are the entry points to the realm of